Pallet Racking Inspection

 Pallet Racking Inspection made simple

-Acorn Storage offer planned regular pallet racking inspections to companies all over Bromley, Kent and the South East.
+Acorn Storage offer planned regular pallet racking inspection services to companies all over Bromley, Kent and the South East.
 Pallet racking inspections should be an essential part of your warehouse health and safety policy.

 Large scale storage systems increase safety risks if not professionally installed and maintained; pallet racking does suffer installation faults or damage from a fork lift collision, and as you are aware it is your responsibility to ensure that racking is still secure and safe afterwards.